b1gb4by/b1gb4by.github.io/about/index.md

 #### Kubernetes as a Service (KaaS) development

 - Project Size
-  - About 40 people (groups: 1 to 4)
+  - About 40 people (team: 2)
 - Roles
   - Functional review, design, coding, other, surveys, research, etc.
 - Project Details
-  - Development of an application that integrates Kubernetes as a Service with the company's own cloud and other companies' cloud services
+  - Research and study of various functions and implementations of CloudStack's CSI Drive/Cloud Controller Manager/Ingress Controller
-  - Development of Kubernetes components for linking Kubernetes and the cloud, such as CSI Driver/Cloud Controller Manager/Ingress Controller
+  - Development and implementation of Cluster Autoscaler for Rancher
-  - Research and study of various Kubernetes features and implementations
+  - Development and implementation of private cloud based on vSphere
-  - Research and study on various features and implementations of Kubernetes cluster management tools such as Rancher.
+  - Automation of Kubernetes Addon and implementation of original features
-  - Research, study, and development of various Cloud Native software/services required for Kubernetes as a Service.
+  - Promotion of containers and Kubernetes within the company

 ### Papelook Co., Ltd. (2021/02 - 2021/08)